 In connection with the acquisition of BRCM, we assumed the BRCM 2012 Stock Incentive Plan (the "Original 2012 Plan") and outstanding unvested RSUs originally granted by BRCM under the Original 2012 Plan that were held by continuing employees.
-During the second quarter of fiscal year 2021, our stockholders approved the amendment and restatement of the Original 2012 Plan, now called Broadcom Inc. 2012 Stock Incentive Plan (the "Amended 2012 Plan").
-Under the Amended 2012 Plan, we may grant to employees stock options and stock appreciation rights with an exercise price that is no less than the fair market value on the date of grant, restricted stock awards and RSUs.
+During the second quarter of fiscal year 2021, our stockholders approved the amendment and restatement of the Original 2012 Plan, now called the Broadcom Inc. 2012 Stock Incentive Plan (the "Amended 2012 Plan").
+Under the Amended 2012 Plan, we may grant stock options and stock appreciation rights with an exercise price that is no less than the fair market value on the date of grant, restricted stock awards, and RSUs to employees.
 No participant may be granted such awards for more than an aggregate of 4 million shares in any fiscal year.
 Equity awards granted under the Amended 2012 Plan generally vest over four years.
 The Amended 2012 Plan reduced the number of shares available for new equity award grants to 20 million shares and removed the annual share replenishment provision provided under the Original 2012 Plan.
+During the second quarter of fiscal year 2023, our stockholders approved the amendment and restatement of the Amended 2012 Plan to increase the number of shares of common stock authorized for issuance by 25 million shares.
 Awards cancelled or forfeited and shares withheld to satisfy tax withholding obligations become available for future issuance.
-As of October 30, 2022, 21 million shares remained available for issuance under the Amended 2012 Plan.
+As of October 29, 2023, 36 million shares remained available for issuance under the Amended 2012 Plan.

 We may grant market-based RSUs with both a service condition and a market condition as part of our equity compensation programs.
 The market-based RSUs generally vest over four years, subject to satisfaction of market conditions.
-During fiscal years 2022, 2021 and 2020, we granted market-based RSUs under which grantees may receive the number of shares ranging from 0% to 300% of the original grant at vesting based upon the total stockholder return ("TSR") on our common stock on an absolute basis and as compared to the TSR of an index group of companies.
+During fiscal years 2023, 2022 and 2021, we granted market-based RSUs under which grantees may receive the number of shares ranging from 0% to 300% of the original grant at vesting based upon the total stockholder return ("TSR") on our common stock on an absolute basis and as compared to the TSR of an index group of companies.
+During fiscal year 2023, we also granted market-based RSUs vesting over five years, subject to satisfaction of stock price performance milestones.